 Why didn’t they make a big stink when the truths became public before the election?

 Right up to election day evening, weeks after the truths were revealed, all the pre-election polling showed that there was still no way their candidate could possibly lose.
 Both the popular vote and the electoral college count were expected, by a dozen polling organizations and many newspapers and political groups, to be landslide wins.
 The expected winner’s entourage was even making tentative cabinet selections – well before the election – which would essentially ensure a continuation of the sitting administration’s policies.
 So, as long as their candidate’s victory was to “everyone” a foregone conclusion, there was no need to draw further unwanted attention to those embarrassing truths.
 When that candidate did lose, and in a very striking and unexpected manner, it came as a great shock to “everyone”.
 (See Footnote #2 for the best real explanation for the election results.)
 (Full disclosure: I was not a fan of either Trump or Clinton.
-I was sort of in favor of Rand Paul, who never made it to first base in a race that saw every one of twenty different embarrassing candidates for the presidency of the USA make really stupid comments, in public.)
+I was sort of in favor of Rand Paul, who never made it to first base in a race that saw every one of twenty different embarrassing candidates for the presidency of the USA make really stupid and ignorant comments, in public.)

 Why did the pre-election polling get it so wrong?